openproblems-bio/openproblems/openproblems/tasks/_batch_integration/batch_integration_embed/README.md

 #### Principal component regression

-Compare the explained variance before and after integration.
-Return  a score between 0 and 1 (scaled=True) with 0 if the variance contribution hasn’t changed.
+Compare the explained variance by before and after integration.
+Returns a score between 0 and 1 (scaled=True) with 0 if the variance contribution hasn’t changed.
 The larger the score, the more different the variance contributions are before and after integration.